 FOR IMMEDIATE RELEASE February 1, 2019

-LANSING, Mich. – Consumption of electricity by those enrolled in Michigan’s electric choice program grew slightly in 2018, according to the Michigan Public Service Commission’s Status of Electric Competition report released today.
+LANSING, Mich. – The number of video and cable television providers in Michigan increased to 39 serving nearly 2 million customers, according to the Michigan Public Service Commission’s annual Status of Competition for Video Services in Michigan report released today.

 The number of franchise agreements between providers and municipalities increased by 44 in 2018, to a total of 2,104, according to the report based on responses by providers to an MPSC survey.
 The report, which must be submitted to the Governor and Legislature by Feb.
 1 each year, does not include satellite TV providers, which do not fall under the jurisdiction of the Uniform Video Services Local Franchise Act.